k-srirama-srikar/DS2020-Introduction-to-Artificial-Intelligence/lectures/week_11/readme.md

 - A independent of D. ($A \rarr B \rarr E \larr D$)... here the common effect triplet(BED) is inactive as e is not being observed.
 - A and D independent given E. No
 - A and D are independent given B,E
+- The conditional independence will how even if we were to represent the smae conditions with a different bayesian network as we are ensuring that the bayesian network follows the global semantics are maintained.

 Conditional Independence in BNs - Markov Blanket \